catid/xrcap/README.md

 Then I just hit the build button and it downloads and makes all the software with one click.

-The Azure Kinect SDK is required: https://github.com/microsoft/Azure-Kinect-Sensor-SDK Upgrading firmware on all the cameras is a good idea.

 ## How to use

+Upgrading firmware on all the cameras is a good idea.
+Capture will not be allowed unless all the firmware versions match on the cameras.

 Run the `rendezvous_server` application and note the IP address it shows.